simlrh/OSVR-fusion/README.md

 It can also combine axes from different trackers, eg taking pitch and roll from an accelerometer and yaw from a magnetometer, or x and y position from a video tracker and z position from a depth camera.

+A complementary filter can be used to smoothly merge yaw data from one device with another.
+For example, a faster gyroscopic yaw reading from one device can be combined with a more accurate video tracker yaw reading from another device.

 Build following the [standard OSVR plugin build instructions](http://resource.osvr.com/docs/OSVR-Core/TopicWritingDevicePlugin.html).

 ## Tracker alignment